Warehouse mission rules

 The await command tells your robot:

-“Wait until this job is finished, then keep going!”
+“Wait until this action is finished, then continue!”

-Before we can run our Python programs on the robot, we need to start the SPIKE software, create a Python project, and connect the Hub to the computer.
-In this tutorial, you will learn how to do all of these steps using the LEGO SPIKE software.
+Before we can run Python programs on the robot, we need to open the SPIKE software, create a Python project, and connect the Hub to the computer.
+In this tutorial, you will learn how to do each of these steps using the LEGO SPIKE software.

 It is part of the Functions block, but what does it do?